michtieme/KotlinForCxxProgrammers/basic-syntax.md

 This is a collection of basic syntax for Kotlin with their equivalent in C++.

-YThe Kotlin essentials can be learned over at the [Kotlin Basics track](https://hyperskill.org/tracks/18) on the JetBrains Academy.
+The Kotlin essentials can be learned over at the [Kotlin Basics track](https://hyperskill.org/tracks/18) on the JetBrains Academy.

 ## Semi Colons